openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 1. We can further optimize the model with ``otx optimize``.
 It uses NNCF or POT depending on the model format.

-``NNCF`` optimization is used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch.
+``NNCF`` optimization is used for trained snapshots in a framework-specific format such as checkpoint (.pth) file from Pytorch.
 It starts accuracy-aware quantization based on the obtained weights from the training stage.
 Generally, we will see the same output as during training.

 ``POT`` optimization is used for models exported in the OpenVINO™ IR format.
-It decreases floating-point precision to integer precision of the exported model by performing the post-training optimization.
+It decreases the floating-point precision to integer precision of the exported model by performing the post-training optimization.

 The function results with the following files, which could be used to run :doc:`otx demo <../demo>`: